Bombus pauloensis: Description and identification

 B. pauloensis are predominantly black in color.
 The thorax of the bee is completely black while the abdomen is black with a small amount of paler hair towards the apex.
 B. pauloensis have a long tongue that facilitates the process of retrieving nectar from flowers with deep corollas.
 The antennae of B. pauloensis are also relatively long.
 Workers have a wing length that ranges between 4 and 10 mm.
 Queens are usually two to three times the mass of workers.

 Distribution and habitat

 B. pauloensis nests are usually found above the ground.
 Nests have been found in an array of different locations, including warm, tropical areas and cold, high altitude environments.
 Such a diverse geographic distribution illustrates how B. pauloensis has the ability to adapt to a wide range of conditions and pollen sources.
 Although most nests are built on the ground, nests have been found elevated in trees above the ground.
 Research indicates that climate dictates whether a particular nest will oscillate between polygynous and monogynous cycles.
-B. pauloensis are found throughout South America, including Columbia, Ecuador, Brazil, and Argentina and Brazil.
+B. pauloensis are found throughout South America, including Colombia, Ecuador, Brazil, and Argentina.